facebookresearch/Mephisto/docs/web/docs/guides/how_to_use/video_annotator/configuration/config_files.md

 _Note that, due to limitations of JSON format, HTML content needs to be converted into a single long string of text._

 You can style fields with HTML-classes in `classes` attribute.
 You can use any bootstrap classes or our built-in classes:
-- `hidden` - if you need to hide element and show it later with custom triggerm, but you do not need it be a fully hidden field (`"type": "hidden"`)
 - `centered` - centered horizontally

 TBD: Other classes and styles insertions